dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 65: March 5, 2017

+**Today's Progress**: Decent progress w/ the app error today.

+**Thoughts**: Figured out that the route to create a new mountain/resort was the culprit.
+In MountainCreate.js I took the gql mutation into a separate file (mutations/AddMountain.js).
+My mistake was setting the mutation to const. (const mutation = ....).
+Should have been export default gql``;.<sigh>

+###Day 64: March 4, 2017

+**Today's Progress**: Lost yesterday but got busy today.

+**Thoughts**: Spent about 2 hours or more on the app.
+A bit of a GIT review today.
+Worked towards resolving a run time error where the graphQL couldn't be processed.
+No resolution yet.

+###Day 64: March 3, 2017

+**Today's Progress**: nothing.
+Birthday

+**Thoughts**: Got to hang out with Barrett on north shore yesterday

 ###Day 63: March 2, 2017

 **Today's Progress**: Decent amount of work done integrating the Lyrical app into the Auth framework shell.